stcorp/muninn/README.rst

 Links
 =====
-Product stored in a muninn archive can be linked to other products in the same archive (or even to products stored in a different archive).
+Products stored in a muninn archive can be linked to other products in the same archive (or even to products stored in a different archive).

 A link between a product A and a product B represents a relation between these